Indigenous communities

 How to beat those boring meeting minutes – visualize them!!

-Instead of circulating the standard meeting minutes from our in-depth discussions with the Torres Strait stakeholders I came up with a fun way of collating and sharing the key messages and outcomes from these meetings – by visualizing them!
+Instead of circulating the standard meeting minutes from our in-depth discussions with the Torres Strait Island fishery stakeholders I came up with a fun way of collating and sharing the key messages and outcomes from these meetings – by visualizing them!
 The ‘visual meeting minutes’ are a snapshot of the visual stories I created throughout the meetings plus key statements and feedback from the stakeholders and photos from site visits etc. These meeting minutes really ‘put people in the picture’ by becoming a visual record and a handy point of reference post-meetings.

-The feedback (and use) of these visual meeting minutes from stakeholders and my colleagues has been just amazing and it really is a genuine way of engaging with your stakeholders post-meeting versus those stock standard boring meeting minutes using dot points!
+The feedback (and use) of these visual meeting minutes from the stakeholders and my colleagues has been just amazing and it really is a genuine way of engaging with your stakeholders post-meeting versus those stock standard boring meeting minutes using dot points!

-*Please note the use of my graphics and visuals need to be attributed to me and remain unaltered unless written permission is given as all graphics and images are Copyright © 2023 Dr Sue Pillans
+*Please note the use of my graphics and visuals need to be attributed to me and remain unaltered unless written permission is given as all graphics and images are Copyright © 2025 Dr Sue Pillans